Robert II of Scotland: Consolidation of Stewart power and personal rule

-In 1373, Robert ensured the future security of the Stewart dynasty by having Parliament pass entailments regarding the succession.
-At this time, none of his sons had heirs so it became necessary for a system to be devised to define precisely the circumstances in which each of his sons could inherit the crown—none of this would take precedence over normal succession by primogeniture.
+In 1373, Robert secured the future of the Stewart dynasty by having Parliament enact entailments governing the succession.
+At this time, none of his sons had heirs, so it became necessary to devise a system that precisely defined the circumstances in which each might inherit the crown—without in any way displacing the normal operation of primogeniture.
 By 1375, the king had commissioned John Barbour to write the poem, The Brus, a history intended to bolster the public image of the Stewarts as the genuine heirs of Robert I. It described the patriotic acts of both Sir James, the Black Douglas and Walter the Steward, the king's father, in their support of Bruce.
-Robert's rule during the 1370s saw the country's finances stabilised and greatly improved due in part to the flourishing wool trade, reduced calls on the public purse and the halting of his predecessor's ransom money on the death of Edward III of England.
-Robert — unlike David II whose kingship was predominantly Lothian and therefore lowland based — did not restrict his attention to one sector of his kingdom but frequently visited the more remote areas of the north and west among his Gaelic lords.
+Robert's rule during the 1370s saw the country's finances stabilised and greatly improved due in part to the flourishing wool trade, reduced calls on the public purse and the halting of his predecessor's ransom payments after Edward III's death.
+Robert — unlike David II, whose kingship was predominantly Lothian and therefore lowland-based — did not restrict his attention to one sector of his kingdom but frequently visited the more remote areas of the north and west among his Gaelic lords.

-Robert ruled over a country that continued to have English enclaves within its borders and Scots who gave their allegiance to the king of England — the important castles of Berwick, Jedburgh, Lochmaben and Roxburgh had English garrisons and controlled southern Berwickshire, Teviotdale and large areas in Annandale and Tweeddale.
-In June 1371, Robert agreed to a defensive treaty with the French, and although there were no outright hostilities during 1372, the English garrisons were reinforced and placed under an increased state of vigilance.
+Robert ruled over a country that continued to have English enclaves within its borders and Scots who gave their allegiance to the king of England — the important castles of Berwick, Jedburgh, Lochmaben and Roxburgh had English garrisons and controlled southern Berwickshire, Teviotdale and large areas in Annandale and Tweeddale.In June 1371, Robert agreed a defensive treaty with the French; although there were no outright hostilities in 1372, the English garrisons were reinforced and maintained at a heightened state of vigilance.
 Attacks on the English-held zones, with the near-certain backing of Robert, began in 1373 and accelerated in the years 1375–77.
-This indicated that a central decision had probably been taken for the escalation of conflict rather than the previous small-scale marauding attacks by the border barons.
+This indicated that a central decision had probably been taken for the escalation of the conflict rather than the previous small-scale marauding attacks by the border barons.
 In 1376, the Earl of March successfully recovered Annandale, but then found himself constrained by the Bruges Anglo-French truce.